-escribe medical needs and give details of child's acilities, equipment or devices, environmental issues,
+needs and give detai t or devices, environme

-lame of medication, dose, method of administration ontra-indications, administered by/self-administered w
+on, dose, method of a administered by/self-ac side effects,

+,,

-aily care requirements:
+aily care requirem ients:

-specific support for the pupil's educational, social and emotional needs:
+pecific support for the pupil's educationa l, social and emotio nal needs:

-rrangements for school visits/trips:
+rrangements for s chool visits/trips:

+-

-Other information:
+ther information:

-THO INITIALION.

-escribe what constitutes an emergency, and the e action to take it this of odaro. esponsible person in an emergency (state if dif ferent for off-site activiti es): an developed with: aff training needed/undertaken - who, what, w nen: The employee who is providing the medical proc from a registered Medical or Healthcare professio in the procedure they are providing. from a registered Medical or Healthcare profession from a registered Medical or Healthcare professio in the procedure they are providing. nal and has been signed off as fully competent from a registered Medical or Healthcare profession from a registered Medical or Healthcare profession in the procedure they are providing.
+Describe what constitutes an emergency, and the e action to take if this o ccurs: esponsible person in an emergency (state if diff erent for off-site activit ies): , an developed with: aff training needed/undertaken - who, what, what nen: The employee who is providing the medical proc The employee who is providing the medical proc from a registered Medical or Healthcare profession in the procedure they are providing. from a registered Medical or Healthcare profession nal and has been signed from a registered Medical or Healthcare profession in the procedure they are providing. off as fully competent from a registered Medical or Healthcare profession in the procedure they are providing.
 Name Parent/Carer Head Teacher nal and has been signed off as fully competent from a registered Medical or Healthcare profession in the procedure they are providing.
-Name Parent/Carer nal and has been signed off as fully competent from a registered Medical or Healthcare profession in the procedure they are providing.
-Name Parent/Carer Head Teacher nal and has been signed off as fully competent Name Parent/Carer Head Teacher Employee providing the medical procedure nal and has been signed off as fully competent Name Parent/Carer Head Teacher Employee providing the medical procedure GP/Supervising consultant Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure GP/Supervising consultant Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure Barbonian the procedure they are providing.
-Parent/Carer Head Teacher Employee providing the medical procedure GP/Supervising consultant It is a condition of the insurance that the plan Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure GP/Supervising consultant It is a condition of the insurance that the plan Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure Barbonian the procedure they are providing.
-Parent/Carer Head Teacher Employee providing the medical procedure GP/Supervising consultant It is a condition of the insurance that the plan Signature Date
+Name Parent/Carer nal and has been signed off as fully competent Name Parent/Carer Head Teacher Employee providing the medical procedure nal and has been signed off as fully competent Name Parent/Carer Head Teacher Employee providing the medical procedure GP/Supervising consultant Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure By a providing the medical procedure Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure GP/Supervising consultant Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure Barbon a registered Medical or Healthcare profession in the procedure they are providing.
+Name Parent/Carer Head Teacher Employee providing the medical procedure GP/Supervising consultant It is a condition of the insurance that the plan Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure Barbon a registered Medical or Healthcare profession in the procedure they are providing.
+Name Parent/Carer Head Teacher Employee providing the medical procedure GP/Supervising consultant It is a condition of the insurance that the plan Signature Date Name Parent/Carer Head Teacher Employee providing the medical procedure By a providing the medical procedure Signature Date